Distributed Quantum Hypothesis Testing under Zero-rate Communication Constraints: Acknowledgments

 \section{Acknowledgments}

 MB acknowledges funding by the European Research Council (ERC Grant Agreement No. 948139).
 MB and SS acknowledges support from the Excellence Cluster - Matter and Light for Quantum Computing (ML4Q).
-HC is supported by NSTC 113-2119-M-001-009, No.~NSTC 113-2628-E-002-029, No.~NTU-113V1904-5, No.~NTU-CC-113L891605, and No.~NTU-113L900702. \begin{appendices}
+HC is supported by NSTC 113-2119-M-001-009, No.~NSTC 113-2628-E-002-029, No.~NTU-113V1904-5, No.~NTU-CC-113L891605, and No.~NTU-113L900702.\\ The authors thank the editors of Annales Henri Poincaré and anonymous reviewers for their feedback which helped improve the manuscript.
+The authors are grateful to Alptug Aytekin and Sennur Ulukus of the University of Maryland, who pointed out the error in a previous quantum version of the blowing-up lemma via private communication, which has been corrected here. \begin{appendices}